nikcbg/TF_Book_Ch_4/module_example/prod/data_stores/mysql/README.md

 # Createing MySQL database in AWS

-This folder contains terraform code that creates MySQL database in AWS.
+This folder contains terraform code that creates MySQL database that talks to webservers cluster in AWS.

 --------------------------------------------------------------------------------------------------------------
 ### List of files in this folder: